nytopop/orpheus-next/README.md

 client = OpenAI(api_key="...", base_url="...")

-# if using a variant without any chat template; base completions api works as well
 gen = client.chat.completions.create(
     model="orpheus",
     messages=[{"role": "user", "content": "I'm a speech generation model that sounds like a person."}],